AdaCore/langkit-query-language/user_manual/generated/std.rst

 .. method:: SelectorList.enumerate(this)

     Return the content of the iterable object with each element associated to its index in a tuple: [(<index>, <elem>), ...]

+.. method:: SelectorList.flat_map(this, function)

+    Given an iterable and a function that takes one argument and return another iterable value, return a new iterable, result of the function application on all elements, flatten in a sole iterable value.
+The returned iterable value is lazy.

 .. method:: SelectorList.flatten(this)